Adaptive Control in Autonomous Driving via Real-Time Recurrent RL: Related Work

 \section{Related Work}

-\paragraph{Interactive Imitation Learning} Behavioral cloning can lead to unsatisfactory performance when deploying the novice due to overfitting on the training set.
+\paragraph{Interactive Imitation Learning.} Behavioral cloning can lead to unsatisfactory performance when deploying the novice, due to overfitting on the training set.
 The DAgger algorithm \cite{ross2010} provides a solution to this problem that relies on interactively extending the initial dataset by allowing the pretrained novice to act at times during task execution, with the expert providing action labels for the resulting observations.
 This leads to the inclusion of trajectories where the expert is forced to recover from suboptimal states.
-DAgger approaches still rely on offline supervised learning when updating policy parameters.
+It is important to note, however, that DAgger approaches still rely on offline supervised learning to update the policy parameters.